glouppe/info8002-large-scale-data-systems/lecture7.md

 Kademlia is a peer-to-peer hash table with **provable** consistency and performance in a fault-prone environment.

-- Configuration information spreads automatically as a side-effect of key look-ups (gossiping).
+- Configuration information spreads automatically as a side-effect of key look-ups.
 - Nodes have enough knowledge and flexibility to route queries through low-latency paths.
 - Asynchronous queries to avoid timeout delays from failed nodes.
 - Minimizes the number of configuration messages (guarantee).